vignesh022/NYC_High_School_SATs/README.md

 # NYC_High_School_SATs
-Is the SAT score of New York City high school students influenced by the location and atmosphere of the neighborhoods the schools are located in.
-This notebook is a visual assessment of publicly available NYC high school data to determine the same.
+Is the SAT score of New York City high school students influenced by their race, location and atmosphere of the neighborhoods the schools are located in?.

+This notebook presents a visual assessment of publicly available NYC high school data to determine if the aforementioned factors impact the SAT scores of the students who take the exam.